Ahmad Nourollahi

-Ahmad Nourollahi (احمد نوراللهی; born 1 February 1993) is an Iranian professional footballer who plays as a midfielder for Shabab Al Ahli.
+Ahmad Nourollahi (احمد نوراللهی; born 1 February 1993) is an Iranian professional footballer who plays as a midfielder for Kalba.

 Club career

 Early years

 He was sixteen years old when he joined Foolad Yazd's Youth Academy.
 In 2011, he was promoted to the first team.

 Foolad Yazd

 After joining the first team of Foolad Yazd, Nourollahi played in the Azadegan League.

 Persepolis

 After three seasons at Foolad Yazd, he joined Persepolis in the summer of 2014, signing a three-year contract on 13 June.
 He made his debut in the 2014–15 Iran Pro League against Foolad.
 In the winter of 2017, Nourollahi went on loan to Tractor until the end of the season.
 He returned to Persepolis before the 2018–19 Persian Gulf Pro League.